-In the CONFIG and MEDIA menus, the Select buttons select various adjustable parameters, and the Adjust buttons adjust the selected parameter.
-When entering a menu, the system remembers and returns to the last selected parameter.
-The display for the CONFIG and MEDIA menus is shown below:
+In the CONFIG or MEDIA menus, the Select buttons select various adjustable parameters, and the Adjust buttons adjust the selected parameter.
+When you enter into a parameter of a menu, the system remembers and returns to the last selected parameter.
+The following shows the displays for the CONFIG and MEDIA menus.

-Parameter Number Parameter Name
+Parameter number Parameter Name

-Available Selections (chosen by Adjust buttons)
+Parameter setting (chosen by Adjust buttons)

-CONFIG Menu (Idle Mode)
+CONFIG Menu

-Parameter Number Parameter Name
+Parameter number Parameter Name

-Available Selections (chosen by Adjust buttons)
+Parameter setting (chosen by Adjust buttons)